nestorSag/rlmodels/README.md

 ### Initialization

 The following is an example with the popular CartPole environment using a double Q network.
-First the setup
+First the setup.

 ```python
 import numpy as np